 Then we call

-start every time we start doing something useful.
+start every time we start one of the phases above.
 For example, in

 browse, I start the